How to: Configure RBAC for Internal/External Projects

 Overview

-Using Express Groups, Roles, and User Administration, you can customize RBAC (role-based access control) for each of your users.
-While you may have a strict internal hierarchy, certain projects call for exceptions.
-Let's look at an example using the hypothetical company called Unqork Insurance.
+Creators Also known as Unqork Users, or Designer Users; is anyone who is inside the Unqork platform. can customize RBAC for each of your users using Express Groups, Roles, and User Administration.
+While you might have a strict internal hierarchy, certain projects call for exceptions.
+Let's explore an example using the hypothetical company called Unqork Insurance.

-NOTE For demonstration purposes, this use case will use false identities and contact information.
+For demonstration purposes, this how-to guide uses false identities and contact information.

 Here’s a look at the hierarchy for Unqork Insurance:

-In the above structure, you'll see a top, middle, lower-level hierarchy.
-The Director (top-level) can view work from anyone in the middle and lower-levels.
-That includes the Underwriting Supervisor and the 3 Underwriters.
-The Underwriting Supervisor (middle-level) can also view the work of the lower-level.
-But that only includes the 3 Underwriters.
-Finally, anyone in an Underwriter role (lower-level) can only view the work they complete—they can't view each other's work.
+In the above structure, you'll see a top, middle, and lower-level hierarchy.
+The Director (top-level) can view work from anyone in the middle and lower-levels, including the Underwriting Supervisor and Underwriters.
+The Underwriting Supervisor (middle-level) can also view the work of the lower-level, but only the Underwriters.
+Lastly, the Underwriter role (lower-level) can only view the work they complete.
+They cannot view each other's work.

-For internal work, the above structure is fine.
+For internal work, the above structure is sufficient.
 But Unqork Insurance works with an External Brokerage, with the Unqork Insurance Director role being at the same level.
 That brokerage has the following hierarchy:

-The above structure is like that of the Unqork Insurance Underwriting team.
+The above structure is the same as the Unqork Insurance Underwriting team.
 The Director of Unqork Insurance (top-level) can still see everyone's work.
-From there, the Supervisor (middle-level) can only view the work of each Broker (lower-level).
-But the Brokers can only view their own work.
+The Supervisor (middle-level) can only view the work of each Broker (lower-level), but Brokers can only view their own work.

-If the two teams don't need to work together, these separate structures are fine.
-But certain Unqork Underwriters may work closely on projects with individual Brokers.
+If the teams do not to work together, these separate structures are sufficient.
+But, specific Unqork Underwriters might work closely on projects with individual Brokers.
 These instances call for different permissions outside of the standard hierarchies.
 Instead of two hierarchies, let's organize the necessary permissions into projects.
 Here’s a sample project breakdown:

-Here, the Underwriting Supervisor and the External Supervisor work on each project.
+The Underwriting Supervisor and the External Supervisor work on each project.
 They'll also work alongside one Underwriter and one Broker.
 For these projects, you want everyone to have access to each other's work.
-You could do this by adjusting Role Permissions, but you would have to create new Roles for everyone.
-Instead, you can minimize the number of Roles by creating Groups.
-Groups will represent each project and you'll set the permissions there.
+You can adjust Role Permissions, but that requires creating new roles for everyone.
+Instead, you can minimize the number of roles by creating groups.
+Groups represent each project where you can set the permissions.

 Group Configuration

-Groups work at the highest level in an RBAC configuration.
-You’ll organize roles into larger groups.
-Think of these as teams in your company, or even the company itself.
+Groups work at the highest level in an RBAC configuration where you can organize roles.
+You can think of groups as teams in your company, or even the company itself.

 Group Description